 If in doubt over whether the person is a good fit, I default to no. It is not worth taking a chance when adding to the team.
 When I haven’t followed this one it has usually turned out to be a mistake.

 If you think you shouldn’t say it – Choose not to say it.

 I don’t follow my own advice here often enough, but I’ve learned if my gut is telling me to “keep a tight rein on my tongue”, it’s likely to be a Biblical conviction.
 The more I discipline myself in this area the more respect I garner as a leader – or the less respect I lose.

 If it’s between empower or control – choose empower.

 Except in cases such as vision or a moral issue, letting go of control and empowering others almost always works out better than expected.
 Even if the person isn’t successful, I have seen the learning curve for them and the team is huge and often some of the best discoveries for the team are made when I get out of the way.
 The area I control always limit us in this area.

-In person or by email – choose in person
+To do something in person or by email – Choose in person

 Commit or don’t commit – Choose don’t commit.